Stand Your Ground/Castle Doctrine

 States with “castle doctrine” laws require people to try to retreat before resorting to deadly force unless they’re within their own homes.

 On the other hand, New Hampshire’s “stand your ground” law allows the use of deadly force without trying to retreat anywhere a person has a legal right to be.
-That includes streets, shops or parking lots.
+That includes streets, shops, or parking lots.

 Self-defense laws in other states

-A majority—30 states—have “stand your ground” laws.
+At least 25 states have “stand your ground” laws.
 However, these laws vary in their details and do not all cover the same exact situations.